50 Fun Facts About Dogs

 Dogs have three eyelids

 Ready for more weird anatomy-related fun facts about dogs?
 Dogs have three eyelids in each eye!
 In addition to a top and bottom lid, they have a “nictitating membrane” in the corner of their eye, primarily for removing dust and mucus from the cornea.
 And cats actually have it too!
 You might see it when your pet wakes up suddenly, as the membrane is shut when your pet sleeps.
+Learn about the dogs that are good with cats for the ultimate duo.

 A Bloodhound’s sense of smell can be used in court